 Halloween proclaims death, mortality, decay.
 All Saints Day proclaims life, immortality, resurrection.

-To fully see the saint – martyr connection, one needs to understand the word “martyr” means to give witness.
+To fully see the saint – martyr connection, is to understand the word “martyr” means to give witness.
 This is precisely what the saints did as their entire life was to give a complete witness to Jesus – whether by dying physically or dying mentality from themselves.
 Jesus said this plainly when He said, “If any man would come with me, let him deny himself and take up his cross and follow me . . . whoever loses his life for my sake will find it” (Matthew 16: 24-25).
 So, the idea in the origins of Halloween is to celebrate those who died to fulfill this verse – the saints.
 This would include martyrs like Ignatius of Antioch who was thrown to the lions in the Roman Coliseum.
 Others would include Justin Martyr, Clement of Rome, Saint Stephen, etc. In fact, the first 21 popes (Peter, Linus, Cletus, Clement, etc.) died a martyr’s death.
-Indeed, the book of Revelation indicates the martyr’s death has power to transform the lives of others (see Revelation 6:9-11).
+Indeed, the book of Revelation indicates the martyr’s death has the power to transform the lives of others (see Revelation 6:9-11).
 In the 2nd-century Church Father Tertullian wrote that “the blood of martyrs is the seed of the Church,” implying that the martyrs’ willing sacrifice of their lives leads to the conversion of others.
-This fact should let people know that the death of the martyrs have immense power just like Jesus death has immense power.
+This fact illuminates the idea that the death of the martyrs have immense power just like Jesus death has immense power.

 So, Halloween is about celebrating the martyr’s death and this death is glorious precisely because it allows that person to become a saint.
 And once someone is a canonized saint in heaven, their prayers have the ability to help others overcome this death (see Revelation 8:3-4) Therefore, Halloween and All Saints Day are both linked as a celebration about overcoming death.

 Besides focusing on the martyrs death, Halloween is a kind of victory march over death.
 The holiday is meant to poke fun at death – kind of like saying we’re not afraid of you death!
 We get this directly from St. Paul.
 Paul knew that Jesus defeated death.
 That is why Paul mocked death – “Death is swallowed up in victory.
 Where, O death, is your victory?
 Where, O death, is your sting?”
 (1 Corinthians 15: 54-55).
 In this passage, Paul is basically trash talking death.
 This idea to mock your enemy was a common practice in ancient times.
 In Paul’s day the victorious army (often Rome) would bring their conquered opponent into town and parade them around beaten and tied up to chains so as to humiliate them in front of everyone.
 This image was meant to showcase to people that this army is not some grand entity you need to fear.
 Rather, they are a sad defeated group you don’t need to pay any attention to.
 Well, based on Paul’s words, Halloween is a kind of mockery to the devil’s army of death.
 Halloween is our way to show that we don’t fear death.
-This is why we dress up as death – not to celebrate it, but to mock it.
+This is why we dress up as death – not to celebrate it, but to ridicule it.
 And the reason you mock death is to free people from the strong vice grip of death.
 If people see death for what it really is – the devil’s sad, humiliated army that received a crushing defeat, then people won’t fear death.
 No one fears something that has been destroyed.
-Well, death has been destroyed, so no need to fear it.
+Death has been destroyed, so no need to fear it.
 And if you don’t fear death, you more willing to embrace Jesus’ message to endure death.

-Where Halloween goes from Biblical to Satanic is when you focus not on the mocking of death or the saints victory over death, but when you focus on glorifying those things that bring about death.
+Where Halloween goes from Biblical to Satanic is when you focus not on the mocking of death or the saints victory over death, but when you fixate on glorifying those things that bring about death.
 This is a huge distinction.
-In the sports analogy this would be like going from rooting for the home team and mocking the evil visiting team to now cheering for the visiting team and mocking the home team.
+In the sports analogy this would be like going from rooting for the home team and taunting the evil visiting team to now cheering for the visiting team and mocking the home team.
 So, in Halloween the question one must contemplate is are you dressing up as a vampire or witch to mock them or celebrate them?
 The mocking is done because receiving death as a martyr is celebrated – and this is celebrated precisely because it brings us into the eternal life.
 What is not celebrated is those that deliver death – like the Romans did to the martyrs.
-So, when approaching Halloween – we root for the martyrs; not the Roman soldiers.
+So, when approaching Halloween we root for the martyrs; not the Roman soldiers.
 You root for the ones who received death – the saints, not the one’s who delivered death.

 Death comes to us all.
 And that fact, at first, is horrific; it causes a horror that gnaws at us at the deepest unconscious levels of our psyche.
 By putting ghosts, corpses, headstones, and skeletons right in our face on the eve of the Church’s celebration of all those who have overcome death, it seems the horrors of Halloween are basically saying: “Really?
 Has Jesus really overcome death?
 Has he really allowed us to stare death in the face without fear of returning to nothingness?”
 Yes, he has.
 So, Halloween is your time to show that you’re not afraid of death.
 You dress it up, prance it around and mock it.
 Once you humiliate death, you won’t be afraid of it.
 Humanity is trained to run and hide away from death like a frightened child.
 But, the whole point of Christianity is to reverse this notion and, instead of curling up in the corner shivering away from death, to now stare death in the face, taunt it as no big deal, and finally embrace it.
 And this is exactly what the saints did.